dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Initial version of BuildCheck plans a limited set of options configurable by user (via `.editorconfig`) by which users can override default configuration of individual analyzer rules.

-#### Enablement

-Boolean option `IsEnabled` will be available to allow users to disable/enable particualr rule.

-Different rules of a single analyzer can have different enablement status configured.

-If all the rules from a single analyzer are disabled - analyzer won't be given any data for such configured part of the build (specific project or a whoe build).
-If analyzer have some rules enabled and some disabled - it will be still fed with data, but the reports will be post-filtered.

-Same rule can have different enablement status for different projects.
+NOTE: The actual naming of the configuration options is yet to be determined.

 #### Severity

 Option `Severity` with following values will be available:

+* `Default`
+* `None`
-* `Message`
+* `Suggestion`
 * `Warning`
 * `Error`

+Severity levels are in line with [roslyn analyzers severity levels](https://learn.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers).

 Configuration will dictate transformation of the analyzer report to particular build output type (message, warning or error).

 Each rule has a severity, even if multiple rules are defined in a single analyzer.
 The rule can have different severities for different projects within a single build session.

+If all the rules from a single analyzer have severity `None` - analyzer won't be given any data for such configured part of the build (specific project or a whoe build).
+If analyzer have some rules enabled and some disabled - it will be still fed with data, but the reports will be post-filtered.

 #### Scope of Analysis

-Option `EvaluationAnalysisScope` with following possible options will be avaialable:
+Option `EvaluationAnalysisScope` with following possible options will be available:
 * `AnalyzedProjectOnly` - Only the data from currently analyzed project will be sent to the analyzer.
 Imports will be discarded.
 * `AnalyzedProjectWithImportsFromCurrentWorkTree` - Only the data from currently analyzed project and imports from files under the entry project or solution will be sent to the analyzer.
 Other imports will be discarded.
 * `AnalyzedProjectWithImportsWithoutSdks` - Imports from SDKs will not be sent to the analyzer.
 Other imports will be sent.